infinite-table/infinite-react/www/content/docs/learn/working-with-data/index.page.md

 ## Data Loading Strategies

 We're aware there are countless strategies for loading data - each with its own strengths.

-So we decided we should focus on building what we do best, namely building virtualized components.

-And we encourage you to use your preferred data-fetching library/solution and pass a dumb array of data to the `<DataSource/>` component.
+We decided we should focus on building what we do best, namely building virtualized components, so we encourage you to use your preferred data-fetching library/solution.
+This being said, we still provide you with the flexibility you need when using the `<DataSource/>`, so here's what you can use for the <DPropLink name="data" /> prop of the component:

+ - an array of the bound type
+ - a Promise that resolves to an array of the bound type
+ - a function that returns any of the above

 While you're loading the data, you can always render a loading indicator - pass the <DataSourcePropLink name="loading" /> prop into the component (along with <PropLink name="loadingText" /> prop in the `<InfiniteTable />` component if you want to customize the message).

-#### Using fetch
+### Using fetch

 For basic datasets, which have simple data requirements, using `fetch` is probably sufficient, so here is an example: